spacetelescope/catkit/catkit/hardware/iris_ao/README.md

         ...
         [ZV: 37, 0, 0, 0]

-* *.ini* file: File format of command that gets sent to the IrisAO controls [Native]
+* *.ini* file: File format of command that gets sent to the IrisAO controls
-* dictionary: Same format that gets returned: {segment number: (piston, tip, tilt)} [Centered Pupil]
+* list: Same format that gets returned: [(piston, tip, tilt), ...] (see figure 3 for numbering)

 Each of these types has to be handled slightly differently, but never fear, we figured that out for you!

-We have also included here some util functions that might come in handy and a module for creating your own custom command with POPPY.
+We have also included here some util functions that might come in handy and a module for creating your own custom command with POPPY using global coefficients.

 ## Using the IrisAO controller